hypernym-studio/nuxt-anime/README.md

 ## Module

-Nuxt Anime Module is completely rewritten in TypeScript.
-It also improves the development experience with detailed descriptions, examples and code auto-completion.

 The module comes with a _zero-config_ setup so after activation it automatically adds the Anime.js core and it is globally available without additional settings.

 ```html